DioxusLabs/sdk/README.md

 ```

 ## Platform Support
-Currently `dioxus-std` only supports desktop targets.
+Currently `dioxus-std` primarily supports desktop targets.
 It is planned to support all of Dioxus' targets in the future.

 - [x] Desktop (Windows, MacOS, Linux)
 - [ ] Mobile  (Android, iOS)